jonathanalmd/RottenMangoes/README.md

 * localhost:3000/movies

 ## Problems with bcrypt?
 Try this:
-* Stop the server
+1) Stop the server
 * gem install bcrypt --platform-ruby
-* Check your bcrypt version:
+2) Check your bcrypt version:
 * gem list bcrypt
-* Check bcrypt version in Gemfile (if different, update with the correct bcrypt version)
+3) Check bcrypt version in Gemfile (if different, update with the correct bcrypt version)
 * bundle install
-* Check bcrypt in Gemfile.lock
+4) Check bcrypt in Gemfile.lock
-* Start the server
+5) Start the server
+* bin/rails server -b 0.0.0.0
+6) Access the awesome Rotten Mangoes website
+* localhost:3000/movies
-* Have fun!
+7) Have fun!